 Beersheba Springs in Grundy County, Tennessee — The American South (East South Central)

 Topics and series.
-This historical marker is listed in these topic lists: Arts, Letters, Music • Women.
+This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Tennessee Historical Commission series list.
-A significant historical year for this entry is 1878.
+A significant historical month for this entry is July 1837.

 Location.
-35° 27.905′ N, 85° 39.38′ W. Marker is in Beersheba Springs, Tennessee, in Grundy County.
-Marker is at the intersection of Tennessee Route 56 and Dahlgron Street, on the left when traveling east on State Route 56.
+35° 27.891′ N, 85° 39.23′ W. Marker is in Beersheba Springs, Tennessee, in Grundy County.
+Marker is on Tennessee Route 56, on the right.
 Touch for map.
 Marker is in this post office area: Beersheba Springs TN 37305, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Forrest's Murfreesboro Raid (about 700 feet away, measured in a direct line); Beersheba Inn (approx. 0.2 miles away); Grundy County Confederate Memorial (approx. 4.4 miles away); Altamont, Tennessee World War Veterans Memorial (approx. 4˝ miles away); In Memory of LTJG William (Billy) E. Stulce (approx. 4˝ miles away); Korean and Vietnam Conflicts Memorial (approx. 4˝ miles away); a different marker also named Forrest's Murfreesboro Raid (approx. 4˝ miles away); Northcutts Cove Chapel (approx. 6.2 miles away).
+Beersheba Inn (within shouting distance of this marker); Mary Noailles Murfree Grundy County Confederate Memorial (approx. 4.6 miles away); Altamont, Tennessee World War Veterans Memorial (approx. 4.6 miles away); In Memory of LTJG William (Billy) E. Stulce (approx. 4.6 miles away); Korean and Vietnam Conflicts Memorial (approx. 4.6 miles away); a different marker also named Forrest's Murfreesboro Raid (approx. 4.6 miles away); Northcutts Cove Chapel (approx. 6.4 miles away).
 Touch for a list and map of all markers in Beersheba Springs.

 Credits.
-This page was last revised on January 15, 2021.
+This page was last revised on June 16, 2016.
 It was originally submitted on December 27, 2009, by Tom Gillard of Tullahoma, Tennessee.
-This page has been viewed 1,279 times since then and 17 times this year.
-Photos: 1, 2. submitted on December 27, 2009, by Tom Gillard of Tullahoma, Tennessee.
-3. submitted on January 15, 2021, by Allen C. Browne of Silver Spring, Maryland. • Syd Whittle was the editor who published this page.
+This page has been viewed 969 times since then and 18 times this year.
+Photo 1. submitted on December 27, 2009, by Tom Gillard of Tullahoma, Tennessee. • Craig Swain was the editor who published this page.